dragonflydb/documentation/docs/getting-started/docker.md

 docker run -p 6379:6379 --ulimit memlock=-1 docker.dragonflydb.io/dragonflydb/dragonfly
 ```

-Dragonfly will answer to both `http` and `redis` requests out of the box!
+Dragonfly will respond to both `http` and `redis` requests out of the box!

-You can use `redis-cli` to connect to `localhost:6379` or open a browser and visit `http://localhost:6379`
+You can use the `redis-cli` to connect to `localhost:6379` or open a browser and visit `http://localhost:6379`

 **NOTE**: On some configurations, running with the `docker run --privileged ...` flag can fix some
 initialization errors.